 Try a new drawing medium

 For example, the techniques and approaches of charcoal drawing are quite different from graphite drawing.
 With charcoal, you can take a subtractive approach to drawing, whereby artists draw starting with mid tones, then erasing sections to reveal highlights.
+Check out our list of charcoal drawing ideas for some inspiration.

 Experiment with new techniques